 Recently, there’s been a rise in interest in true crime documentaries.
 But crime shows have been around since forever.
 You’ve got Law & Order, NCIS, Criminal Minds, CSI and not to mention all of their franchises and offshoots.
 And while each of these shows is different, we absolutely love them all.
 There’s just something so addicting about watching absolute geniuses piece together the scientific evidence to catch the bad guys!

 One of the most recent crime shows to grace our screens was CBS’ FBI.
 And since FBI was an instant hit, it presented the network with an opportunity to expand the world of the show.
 So, in January 2019, CBS announced that they had commissioned a backdoor pilot for a potential spin-off series that would focus on the FBI’s Fugitive Task Force, titled FBI: Most Wanted.

 According to the parent show’s creator Dick Wolf, FBI: Most Wanted is the first in a series of interconnected shows similar to what he did with NBC’s Law & Order and One Chicago franchises.
-And in early May, after the backdoor pilot had successfully aired on CBS, the network announced that FBI: Most Wanted had been officially ordered to series and would premiere mid-season.
+And in early May, after the backdoor pilot had successfully aired on CBS, the network announced that FBI: Most Wanted had been officially ordered to series and would premiere on Tuesday, January 7.

 The minds behind it

 René Balcer is at the helm of FBI: Most Wanted as both writer and executive producer alongside Wolf.
 The two have a professional history, as Balcer has also worked on several Law & Order franchises as well.
 Fellow executive producers include Arthur W. Forney and Peter Jankowski.

 The backdoor pilot episode, which premiered in April of 2019 (FBI’s season 1 episode 18), was directed by Fred Berner and written by Balcer.

 CBS Television Studios will be working in association with Wolf Entertainment and Universal Television as the production studios behind the show.